 With rent prices on the rise, this is a hot topic for many.
-Financial experts may offer differing opinions, but in the end, what truly matters is what the bank is willing to lend—and what you can realistically manage, both on paper and in real life.
+Financial experts may offer differing opinions, but in the end, what truly matters is what the bank is willing to lend, and what you can realistically manage, both on paper and in real life.

 When you rent, many expenses like maintenance and landscaping are included.
-As a homeowner, you're responsible for those costs—but you’re also building equity in your property.
+As a homeowner, you're responsible for those costs, but you're also building equity in your property.

 Your mortgage isn't just the loan principal.
 A typical monthly mortgage payment includes: